 Two other projects are associated with the new focus at PSP on health psychology.
 These are the Pathways to Sleep project and the Four Tier Analysis project.

-The Pathways to Sleep Inventory (PSI) is currently being pilot tested and will soon be available to the general public so that those taking PSI can review more than 70 pathways to more successful sleep.
-A series of articles will be prepared based on the four major clusters of sleep pathways: (1) healthy life habist, (2) preparation for sleep, (3) sleep environments and (4) sleep-inducing substances.
+The Pathways to Sleep Inventory (PSI) is currently being continually updates.
+Those taking PSI can review more than 70 pathways to more successful sleep.
+A series of essays are being prepared based on the four major clusters of sleep pathways: (1) healthy life habist, (2) preparation for sleep, (3) sleep environments and (4) sleep-inducing substances.

 The Four Tiers Project